logto-io/docs/docs/docs/recipes/single-sign-on/configure-sso/entra-id-oidc.md

 # Configure Microsoft Entra ID (Azure AD) OIDC SSO

+With minimal configuration efforts, this connector allows integration with Microsoft Entra ID (formerly Azure AD) for enterprise SSO.

 ## Step 1: Create an Microsoft EntraID OIDC application

 1. Go to the [Microsoft Entra admin center](https://entra.microsoft.com/) and sign in as an administrator.